baptyzern/wildeR/README.md

 # wildeR package

-The `wildeR` package proposes 4 functions to help you better apprend numeric variables.
+The `wildeR` package proposes 4 functions to help you better apprehend numeric variables.

 ## Installation